cloudflare/miniflare/docs/cli.md

 <!--prettier-ignore-start-->
 ::: tip
 If you're building your worker beforehand (with esbuild, Webpack, etc), make sure you pass the path of your built output to Miniflare, not your input source code.
 See [🛠 Builds](/builds.html) for more details.

+If your script is defined in a `wrangler.toml` or `package.json` file, or you're using Wrangler's `"webpack"` or `"rust"` worker `type`s, you don't need to pass a script as a command line argument: Miniflare will infer it automatically.
 :::
 <!--prettier-ignore-end-->